Grant Hammond

 Credentials, Awards, and Professional Affiliations

-Grant Hammond holds a Tennessee real estate broker license, the ABR (Accredited Buyer’s Representative), SFR (Short Sale and Foreclosure Resource), and ePRO designations from the National Association of Realtors.
+Hammond holds a Tennessee real estate broker license, the ABR (Accredited Buyer’s Representative), SFR (Short Sale and Foreclosure Resource), and ePRO designations from the National Association of REALTORS.
 His professional affiliations include Compass RE and BDG Partners.

-Greater Nashville Realtors has recognized his performance repeatedly.
-He has received the Greater Nashville Realtors Diamond Elite Award of Excellence 8 times, the organization’s highest annual performance distinction.
-Beyond that, he has received the Nashville Emerging Leaders Award 4 times and the Top Producer Award 23 times.
-RealTrends has ranked his team the number one large team by volume in Tennessee.
+Greater Nashville REALTORS has recognized his performance repeatedly.
+He has received the Diamond Elite Award of Excellence 9 times, the organization’s highest sustained performance recognition, and the Top Producer Award 23 times across his career.
+Additionally, the Nashville Area Chamber of Commerce honored him with the Nashville Emerging Leaders Award 4 times.
+RealTrends has ranked his team the number one large team by sales volume in Tennessee.

 Licensing and credentials: